maximilianoest/matlabSimulationNMR/README.txt

 - all set up parameters can be adjusted in the configMain.txt
 - other scripts can be added to the scripts directory to simulate other parameters.
+- nearestNeigbours is used if one case for NN should be used and nearestNeighbourCases is used if multiple NN cases should be considered